sriramss/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 # or
 pool time.nist.gov iburst
 # ncn-m001 should NOT use itself as a server and is known to cause issues
+# ensure that the upstream server or pool is reachable by ncn-m001

 # this allows the clock to step itself during a restart without affecting running apps if it drifts more than 1 second
 initstepslew 1 time.nist.gov